VIPL-Audio-Visual-Speech-Understanding/LipNet-PyTorch/README.md

 **Notes**:

+- Following the original split, we use `s1`, `s2`, `s20`, `s22` in unseen speakers testing and choose 255 random sentences from each speaker in overlapped speakers testing.
-- Contribution in sharing the results of this model is highly appreciated
+- Contribution to sharing the results of this model is highly appreciated.

 ## Data Statistics